-The primary motive in introducing the ETIAS is to pre-register visa exempt citizens traveling to the Schengen Area, in order to pre-identify any potential security threats or dangerous individuals, and strengthen European borders.
+The primary motive in introducing the ETIAS is to pre-register visa-exempt citizens travelling to the Schengen Area.
+This is in order to pre-identify any potential security threats or dangerous individuals and strengthen European borders.
 This aim will be also be achieved through the three Schengen Area security mechanisms: SIS, VIC, and EURODAC.

-What is the Purpose of the Schengen Security System?
+What is the purpose of the Schengen Security System?

 The European Union Agency for the Operational Management of Large-Scale IT Systems in the Area of Freedom, Security, and Justice (eu-LISA) is responsible for managing Schengen internal security and will also be responsible for the new visa waiver system.

-In order to improve the security of the Schengen Area, several security measures are being implemented, including a EU border ‘lie detector’ at European airports.
+In order to improve the security of the Schengen Area, several security measures are being implemented, including an EU border ‘lie detector’ at European airports.
 Once ETIAS is implemented, eligible citizens will have to answer a few security questions in order to submit an application.

-Schengen Information System (SIS) Checks
+Schengen Information System (SIS) checks

 Individual Schengen states are able to use SIS to share information about suspected criminals entering the passport-free zone, as well as missing people, and stolen, lost, or misappropriated assets.

-- To promote border control cooperation – SIS allows border guards and migration authorities to consult alerts on third-country nationals in order to decide whether to permit or refuse their entry to the Schengen zone.
+- To promote border control cooperation – SIS allows border guards and migration authorities to consult alerts on third-country nationals in order to decide whether to permit or refuse their entry to the Schengen zone

-- To increase law enforcement cooperation – The system allows authorities to create and consult alerts on missing persons and on persons related to criminal offences.
+- To increase law enforcement cooperation – The system allows authorities to create and consult alerts on missing persons and on persons related to criminal offences

-- To enable cooperation on vehicle registration – Vehicle registration services can check the legal status of the vehicles presented to them against SIS, and have access to alerts on vehicles, registration certificates, and number plates.
+- To enable cooperation on vehicle registration – Vehicle registration services can check the legal status of the vehicles presented to them against SIS, and have access to alerts on vehicles, registration certificates, and number plates

 EU Visa Information System (VIS)

 When travellers apply for a visa for the Schengen Area, 10 fingerprints and a digital photograph are collected.
 This biometric data, along with the data collected in visa application forms, is recorded in the VIS system.
 The system can then perform biometric matching of fingerprints for identification and verification purposes.

 The main purposes of VIS are to:

-- Enhance security: The VIS system helps to prevent, detect, and investigate terrorist activities and other serious criminal offences.
+- Enhance security: The VIS system helps to prevent, detect, and investigate terrorist activities and other serious criminal offences

-- Help with asylum applications: VIS enables EU countries to determine who is responsible for processing an asylum application.
+- Help with asylum applications: VIS enables EU countries to determine who is responsible for processing an asylum application

 European Dactyloscopy (EURODAC) Database